GDQuest/meta/video-guidelines.md

 **The longer the recording session, the longer you should warm up**.

 Here's a [short vocal warm up](https://www.youtube.com/watch?v=9tXK7cw9mrg) from Julian Treasure's TED talk.
 You want to warm up your lips, your tongue, and your jaw.
 The siren exercise then focuses on the vocal cords.
 To improve pronunciation of specific sounds, add a few [tongue twisters](http://pun.me/pages/tongue-twisters.php): they'll serve both as an exercise and complete your warm up.

+#### Take your time ####

+If you're struggling to explain something while recording, clap, and take the time to breathe and to think.
+Rehearse the complex idea in your mind or in front of the microphone.
+You can leave the recording running in the meantime.
+When you're ready, do a clean and confident take.
+It's easy to edit the long silence out later.

 ## Video editing